 - Receive a degree from a NAAB accredited college or university (B. Arch. or M. Arch.)

-- Complete all required hours for the Intern Development Program (IDP)
+- Complete all required hours for the Architecture Experience Program (AXP)

 - Complete all required hours for the state of initial licensure